-The Faculty Global Engagement Fund seeks to advance Duke University faculty by promoting innovative approaches to global research and teaching and scholarly engagement, both at Duke and abroad.
+The Faculty Global Engagement Fund advances Duke University faculty by supporting innovative approaches to global research, teaching and scholarly engagement at Duke and abroad.
 Funds support international travel and global projects that advance global research, engage with global partners or provide Duke students with new opportunities for global learning and engagement.
 Funds may also support exploratory travel to establish connections abroad, form a global initiative and/or prepare a project proposal for an OGA or external global funding opportunity.
 Projects may occur on Duke’s campus, virtually or abroad.
-All project proposals should delineate measurable outcomes and assessment criteria.

 Priority will be given to proposals which:

 - Are made by Assistant and Associate Professors

 - Include interdisciplinary approaches to pressing global issues, including but not limited to: climate change and sustainability, citizenship and migration, justice, equity, diversity and inclusion (JEDI), and global health

 - Involve engagement with researchers and institutions in Low and Middle-Income Countries (LMICs)

 - Develop new or strengthen existing research networks, international partnerships and/or global learning opportunities for students